Trump: Hurricane Maria 'obliterated' Puerto Rico, but recovery to start soon with 'great gusto'

 The Ross University School of Medicine, based in Portsmouth, Dominica, announced Wednesday on Facebook that it is attempting to make contact with all of its students.
 More than 1,400 students and faculty have signed the registration sheet so far, and the school has reached out to the family members of more than 700 others, who informed them that they are safe.

-Officials in Guadeloupe announced Wednesday that two people were killed and two others were missing due to the storm.
+In Guadeloupe, officials announced Wednesday two people were killed there and two others were missing due to the storm.

-In Martinique, about 70,000 homes were without electricity, and 50,000 homes did not have access to safe drinking water on Wednesday.
+In Martinique, about 70,000 homes were without electricity and 50,000 homes did not have access to safe drinking water Wednesday.
 Fallen trees and downed power poles have blocked many roads there, Collomb said.

 Police and soldiers have been deployed in both Martinique and Guadeloupe to ensure security.
 More than 3,000 first responders are on the French Caribbean islands, according to Collomb.